PTW-TUDa/eta-ctrl/docs/util/util.rst

 Additional Utilities
 ======================
-The *util* module provides some useful utilities which are utilized within *eta_ctrl* but might be useful for users of the library as well.
+The *util* module provides some useful utilities which are utilized within *ETA Ctrl* but might be useful for users of the library as well.

 .. automodule:: eta_ctrl.util